AshridgeTechnologies/elemento/stories/Revision aid example app.md

 - ✅ Icon buttons
 - Styling for buttons
 - ✅ Menu
+- TextMatch function that uses value, converts number to string, checks all fields of object/array recursively
+- Lower function that uses value, accepts numbers
 - Confirmation and error messages
 - Empty message in List
 - Date entry